Kamil Majchrzak: 2025: Wimbledon fourth round, Polish No. 1

 Majchrzak began the year as a member of the Polish Team at the 2025 United Cup as the reserve singles player.
 Poland reached the final.
 He then competed in qualifying event at the 2025 Australian Open.
 He saved a match point to defeat Marco Trungelliti in the opening round, before winning against Zachary Svajda, and Billy Harris to qualify for his first major since 2022.
 He lost in the opening round to Pablo Carreño Busta.

 In March, he reached the semifinals of the 2025 San Diego Challenger, before qualifying for the main draw of 2025 Indian Wells Open.
 However, he withdrew from his first round match citing neck pain.

 At the 2025 Grand Prix Hassan II, he qualified for the main draw and reached the semifinals defeating sixth seed Jaume Munar, Jesper de Jong, and former finalist and third seed Alexandre Muller.
 In the semifinals, he lost to Tallon Griekspoor.
 The following week, he won his eight ATP Challenger title at the 2025 Open Comunidad de Madrid and returned to the top 100 on 14 April 2025, for the first time since his ban.

 At the 2025 Wimbledon Championships, he entered the main draw for the first time since 2022.
 It was the second time in his career that he made it to the third round of a Grand Slam event, with wins over former finalist and 32nd seed Matteo Berrettini in five sets, and Ethan Quinn.
-He defeated Arthur Rinderknech in straight sets to reach the fourth round at a Grand Slam for the first time and returned to the top 85 in the singles rankings on 14 July 2025.
+He defeated Arthur Rinderknech (who had upset 3rd seed Alexander Zverev in the first round) in straight sets to reach the fourth round at a Grand Slam for the first time and returned to the top 85 in the singles rankings on 14 July 2025.
 He ultimately lost to Karen Khachanov in the fourth round.

 Following his Wimbledon run, he made the second round at the 2025 Swiss Open and won his ninth ATP Challenger title at the 2025 Kozerki Open.

 At the US Open, he reached the third round for the second time at the tournament, with an upset over 9th seed Karen Khachanov, and achieved a career-high ranking in the top 65 on 8 September 2025, thus becoming the No. 1 ranked player from Poland.
 An incident occurred after the match where Majchrzak signed a cap for a boy when the cap was grabbed by a millionaire CEO of a paving company.
 The video went viral with the CEO, Piotr Szczerek, being forced to apologize.
 After a public search for the boy, Majchrzak personally gave him a new signed cap.
 In the following round he retired against Leandro Riedi in the first set.
 This injury also prompted him to withdraw from Poland's Davis Cup tie against Great Britain.